Gavin Gunning: Return to Dundee United

 Gunning returned to Dundee United in November 2015, signing a contract for the rest of the 2015–16 season.
 On 12 April 2016, Dundee United announced that Gunning had left the club by mutual consent, describing the decision as "a private matter".
-This came three days after a match against Inverness Caledonian Thistle at Tannadice, during which Gunning, in what was described by the media as "a bizarre incident," had picked up the ball during play and walked off the pitch.
+This came three days after a match against Inverness Caledonian Thistle at Tannadice, during which Gunning, described by the media as "a bizarre incident," had picked up the ball during play and walked off the pitch.
 He subsequently returned to the field to receive treatment for an injury before being substituted.
 It was reported that he had "sarcastically applauded" fans who verbally abused him over his conduct.
 Despite the club statement, manager Mixu Paatelainen subsequently clarified that while Gunning would not be considered for selection, he remained a Dundee United player and could return to training if he wished "or take an early summer holiday".